 - Rent is still due if you want to continue your tenancy.
-If the unit is not habitable, the landlord may need to provide you with an alternate living arrangement in the meantime.
+If the unit is not habitable, the landlord may need to provide you with an alternate living.
 If you are in this situation, we recommend seeking legal advice. - The Warranty of Habitability (CRS 38-12-501) is a law which affords tenants protections when living conditions in a rental property are uninhabitable.
-A unit is uninhabitable when conditions are materially dangerous or hazardous to a tenant's life, health or safety and the landlord has failed to address it within reasonable time frame after written notice by the tenant.
+A unit is uninhabitable when conditions are materially dangerous or hazardous to a tenant's life, health or safety and the landlord has failed to address it within a reasonable time frame after receiving written notice from the tenant.
 If there are issues that affect the habitability of the residence, a written notice must be given to the landlord identifying the issues and requesting repairs.
 In these situations, tenants may have the option of breaking the lease, withholding rent, or suing for damages if the landlord does not respond within a specific time frame.
 We recommend seeking legal advice prior to pursuing these avenues.

-• The landlord must employ "reasonable efforts."
-In the current circumstances where there is a high demand on restoration services, it may reasonably take longer to get certain repairs made.
+• The landlord must employ "reasonable efforts" to make the property habitable.
+In the current circumstances where there is a high demand on restoration services and construction, it may reasonably take longer to get certain repairs made.